jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ##### <i> 3.
 Selectivity functions </i>
-JABBA-Select aims to account for the effects of different selectivity patterns on the stock's surplus production and arising distortions between spawing biomass (SB) and exploitable biomass (EB) when fitting the CPUE data.
+JABBA-Select aims to account for the effects of different selectivity patterns on the stock's surplus production and arising distortions between spawning biomass (SB) and exploitable biomass (EB) when fitting the CPUE data.
 The selectivity functions under consideration are summarized in the [`selex`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/selexKOBsim.csv) .csv file.
 The JABBA selex function provides the option to specify a 2-parameter logistic as well as a 5-parameter piece-wise dome-shaped selectivity curve, with a logistic function for the ascending limb and the descending limb described by the mean and CV of a half-normal distribution (Huynh et al., 2018).
 <br>
 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/SWOss3/SELEX_SWOss3.png">
 <br>
 <br>
 The KOBSim example only considers on the simple 2-parameter logistic function, which requires the lengths where 50% and 95% of fish are retained as catch.
 The early and recent selectivity functions are referenced a S1 and S2, respectively.
-The first column in the [`selex`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/selexKOBsim.csv) file lists the 5 parameters SL50, SL95 (anscending logistic), SL.desc (mean of double-normal), CV.desc (rate of descent) and min.desc.
+The first column in the [`selex`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/selexKOBsim.csv) file lists the 5 parameters SL50, SL95 (ascending logistic), SL.desc (mean of double-normal), CV.desc (rate of descent) and min.desc.
 The next columns provide the parameter values.
-If the latter three parameters (SL.desc, CV.desc, min.desc) are left blank or provided as `NA`, the selex function automically reduces to a logistic.
+If the latter three parameters (SL.desc, CV.desc, min.desc) are left blank or provided as `NA`, the selex function automatically reduces to a logistic.
 <br>
 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/Figures/selex.png" width="900" height="200">